-I have sorted most useful advanced Firefox hacks we can use in our daily life and it saves a hell lot of time.
+I have sorted most useful advanced Firefox hacks and hacking tricks we can use in our daily life and it saves a hell lot of time.
 Especially for the Techies and the people spends most of their time with PC

 Knowing keyboard shortcuts has always made us faster than ever, instead of hovering the mouse from one side to another and making the work done after 3 to 4 mouse clicks It is better to know the shortcut key and saving more than 50% of the time every time when we perform any specific function.
 Here are the most useful shortcut keys are listed below